-Since having a strong appetite for food is my natural tendency, I’ve discovered that I need supernatural help to keep it under control.
+Since having a strong appetite for food is my natural tendency, I’ve discovered that I need supernatural help for self-control.

-With a clear focus on helping her husband, she should have just focused on the other trees God told Adam they could eat from freely.
+With a clear focus on helping her husband, she should have just focused on the other trees they could eat from freely.

 - Helpful to me